smazzin/dmc-construction/content/bathroom-and-kitchen-remodels.md

 We specialize in providing remodeling services to residential and commercial clients in Roseburg.

-Below you will find some of our recent bathroom remodel projects.
+Below you will find some of our bathroom remodel projects.
 If you're looking for a reliable and experienced contractor for your bathroom and kitchen remodels, contact us today to schedule a free consultation.

 ### Bathroom Bathtub Remodel Before and After
 <div class="grid">